sladkovm/strava-oauth/README.md

 Some gotchas:

-1. If you run docker directly from the terminal, the docker containers will be spawned at the *localhost*.
+1. If you run docker directly from the terminal (e.g. not in the docker-machine), the docker containers will be spawned at the *localhost*.
 In this case you don't need to specify the *APP_URL*.
 The server will be run as in the *Quick start* case - at *http://127.0.0.1:5042/authorize*

 2. If you run docker on the *docker-machine*, with a given IP, you will need to figure out how to redirect to this IP.
 The easiest way is to set `export APP_URL=dev.myapp.com`.
 Then add to the */etc/hosts* the following line: `<docker-machine IP>  dev.myapp.com`.
 This will send all Strava redirects to the docker-machine IP